What’s in this article

 Economic Effects of the MM2H Programme

-From the year MM2H programme was introduced in 2002, to the end of 2018, the scheme has generated a total of RM40.6 billion of revenue for Malaysia.
-The revenue received are mainly from the following:
+From the year the MM2H programme was introduced in 2002, to the end of 2018, the scheme has generated a total of RM40.6 billion of revenue for Malaysia.
+The revenue received is mainly from the following:

 The programme has been able to accelerate the country’s economic growth through revenue collection as well as the purchases of services and objects by foreigners who are part of the MM2H programme.